keithalpichi/dotfiles/README.md

 # What is included
 - Vim configuration-
-  - `.vimrc` contains all my keymappings, snippets, and more
+  - `.vimrc` contains all my core plugins, keymappings, snippets, and more
   - `.vim/` contains all configuration including the color customizations you see above
 - Contrasting colors in terminal
   - `.bash_prompt`- configures all colors in the terminal